aumpierre-unb/InternalFluidFlow.jl/README.md

 ### **h2fRe**

-h2fRe computes the Reynolds number Re and Darcy friction factor f f given the head loss h, the pipe's hydraulic diameter D or the flow speed v or the volumetric flow rate Q, the pipe's length L (default L = 100 cm), the pipe's roughness k (default k = 0 cm) or the pipe's relative roughness ε (default ε = 0), the fluid's density ρ (default ρ = 0.997 g/cc), the fluid's dynamic viscosity μ (default μ = 0.0091 g/cm/s), and the gravitational accelaration g (default g = 981 cm/s/s).
+h2fRe computes the Reynolds number Re and Darcy friction factor f given the head loss h, the pipe's hydraulic diameter D or the flow speed v or the volumetric flow rate Q, the pipe's length L (default L = 100 cm), the pipe's roughness k (default k = 0 cm) or the pipe's relative roughness ε (default ε = 0), the fluid's density ρ (default ρ = 0.997 g/cc), the fluid's dynamic viscosity μ (default μ = 0.0091 g/cm/s), and the gravitational accelaration g (default g = 981 cm/s/s).

 By default, pipe is assumed to be 1 m long, L = 100 (in cm).